Policies & Accreditation

 All students, staff and faculty who drive to campus on a regular basis may use the campus parking lot.
 You are expected to follow posted signs and park only in designated areas.
 No cars should be left overnight without permission.
 Please speak to the receptionist in the main lobby for specific directions.

 Massachusetts’ state law requires all students using cars not registered in the Commonwealth of Massachusetts to file a non-resident driver statement with the policy department located in the same city or town as the college the student is attending.
 If you are a non-resident student who will be driving to campus, you are required to complete the Massachusetts Non-Resident Statement Form.
 The Office of Student Services will provide you with the necessary form and then issue the legally required out-of-state decal which you must display on your vehicle.

-- Direct quotations must be acknowledged by footnote citation and by either quotation marks or otherappropriate designatio
+- Direct quotations must be acknowledged by footnote citation and by either quotation marks or other appropriate designation

-- Other forms of academic dishonesty include, but are not limited to, the submission of another person’s paper as your own work, the use of a paper or essay to fulfill requirements in more than one class without both instructors’ knowledge and expressed permission, and the acquisition of a copy of an examination in advancewithout the knowledge and consent of the instructo
+- Other forms of academic dishonesty include, but are not limited to, the submission of another person’s paper as your own work, the use of a paper or essay to fulfill requirements in more than one class without both instructors’ knowledge and expressed permission, and the acquisition of a copy of an examination in advance without the knowledge and consent of the instructor

 Academic and Non-Academic Probation

 If the faculty is concerned about the progress of a student in the program, either because of academic or non-academic concerns, the student may be placed on a semester-long probation by a vote of the faculty.
 Students may be placed simultaneously on academic and non-academic probation if necessary.
 In all cases of probation, the Dean of Students will provide to the student in question a written communication detailing the reason(s) for probation and the action(s) necessary for the student to remove themselves from probation.
 If the student has not met the terms of probation by the end of the probation semester, the faculty may vote to remove the student from the program.